This quiche is a great breakfast or brunch item. It's filled with all your breakfast favorites!

 5. To make the glaze, mix the eggs, heavy cream, crème fraîche (or sour cream), salt and pepper.

-6. Spread the spinach filling onto the pastry and distribute the glaze on top.
+6. Spread the spinach filling onto the pastry and top with the cheese.
+Distribute the glaze on top.
 Place in fridge for approx. 5 minutes to set, then bake in oven for approx. 25 minutes, until the crust is brown and the filling is firm.
 Serve warm or at room temperature.